 Members of the LGBTQ+ community are more than welcome to participate in online marriage or couples counseling.

 Can I get help for my child through online therapy?

 This helps parents learn how to effectively guide and interact with their child at home.
-Prior to the session, the therapist may discuss specific toys to have available at home during the video session.
+Prior to the session, the licensed therapist may discuss specific toys to have available at home during the video session.